 - Integrative Physiology: exercise physiology, environmental physiology, physiology of aging, biomechanics, and nutrition.

 Click here for information about careers in physiology, in general, and human physiology in particular.

-Most Gonzaga students that have graduated from our program pursue graduate study and/or training necessary for a variety of careers.
+Gonzaga students that have graduated from our program usually pursue graduate study necessary for a variety of careers.
 These possible careers are represented by the graduate and professional schools listed below that have accepted our graduates.
-Another representation of who are students are exists in their current career aspirations.
-As of Fall 2012, our 145 of our 175 majors responded to our survey on career goals indicating their interest in pursuing the following careers: Physical Therapist - 52 %, Physician - 17 %, Physician's Assistant - 14 %, Other - 17 % (including Occupational Therapist, Sports Medicine, Pharmacist and others).
+A recent survey of our majors on career goals indicates they are interested in pursuing the following careers: Physical Therapist - 52 %, Medicine 31 %, Other - 17 % (including Sports Medicine, Occupational Therapist, Pharmacist and others).